threeaio/smooth-waves/packages/smooth-waves/README.md

 #### Scroll Configuration

-- `scrollOffset`: Controls when the animation starts and ends relative to scroll position
+- `scrollOffset`: Controls when the animation starts and ends relative to scroll position (see motions [offset](https://motion.dev/docs/scroll#offset) to get the syntax)

 ### Wave Configuration Structure